 Effective security takes a thoughtful combination of the right technology and human vigilance.
-With that in mind, this Secure Communications Equipment Guide will cover:
+With that in mind, this Secure Communications Equipment Guide will cover the following:

-Two-way radios are among the primary communications tools across a diverse array of industries and professions, including education, healthcare, manufacturing, retail and public safety.
+Two-way radios are among the primary communications tools across various industries and professions, including education, healthcare, manufacturing, retail, and public safety.
 Given the widespread and growing use of radios, safety features have been developed that address the unique needs of almost every user and situation imaginable.

 Here are some of the most commonly used safety features and applications for two-way radios:

-With applications such as Motorola’s WAVE Work Group Communications, push-to-talk can be enabled for any device that communicates with radios, including cell phones, tablets, laptops, desktops and even landlines.
-The platform offers options for private or group conversations over voice or text, and smartphone and tablet users can download the app for free.
+With applications such as Motorola’s WAVE Work Group Communications, push-to-talk can be enabled for any device that communicates with radios, including cell phones, tablets, laptops, desktops, and even landlines.
+In addition, the platform offers options for private or group conversations over voice or text, and smartphone and tablet users can download the app for free.

 Push-to-talk isn’t the only option for emergency communication using radios.
-Using an all-call channel for emergencies also allows all users to instantly connect, a feature that’s particularly popular for schools and districts.
+Using an all-call channel for emergencies also allows all users to connect instantly, a particularly popular feature for schools and districts.

 The Lone Worker feature works differently for different brands of radios.

 On the Motorola MOTOTRBO, Lone Worker is triggered by a lack of user activity.
-If the wearer doesn’t interact with the radio for a predetermined period of time, say 10 minutes, a pre-warning tone will go off, signaling that it’s time for him or her to reset the timer by using the radio, pressing a button or adjusting the volume.
+If the wearer doesn’t interact with the radio for a predetermined period of time, say 10 minutes, a pre-warning tone will go off, signaling that it’s time for them to reset the timer by using the radio, pressing a button, or adjusting the volume.
 If the user still doesn’t interact with the radio, an emergency call is initiated.

 The appropriately named Man Down application is the best choice for just that – situations in which a user has become incapacitated.
 Radios can be set to automatically sound an alert if the device is tilted for a period of time at an angle that suggests that the wearer has fallen (from 20 to 90 degrees), or if no movement is detected for a while.
 If the worker isn’t harmed, they can reposition the radio or disable the alert without an emergency signal being sent.
 If they don’t disable the alert, the emergency signal lets other users know to send or arrive for help.